 The following is a suggested itinerary that will take you about four days which is the minimum I recommend while doing it.
 But if you have more time it is definitely worth to spend at least one more day exploring each of the cities.

 This is the capital city of Poland since 1596 and was almost completely destroyed by the Nazis.
 Due its destruction most had to be rebuilt.
 It is now known among locals as the New City.

 Photo by: Adam Smok

-A few of the places that you can’t miss and want to learn about Jewish heritage are the ruins of the Warsaw Ghetto, the restored Nozyk Synagogue, the State Jewish Theatre (the only European theatre performing in Yiddish) and the Jewish Historical Institute where you get to learn about the material and spiritual culture of Polish Jews through history up to the present day.
+A few of the places that you can’t miss and want to learn about Jewish heritage are the ruins of the Warsaw Ghetto, the restored Nozyk Synagogue, the State Jewish Theater (the only European theater performing in Yiddish) and the Jewish Historical Institute where you get to learn about the material and spiritual culture of Polish Jews through history up to the present day.

 Once you feel like you are done with this city head towards Auschwitz.
 This was one of the most brutal concentration, labor and extermination camps during World War II.
 It is a global symbol of the holocaust and a place people visit to be reminded of the sort of tragedy that can’t happen ever again.
 I recommend you leave Warsaw early in the morning, the drive there takes 3.5 hours, so you will have the rest of the day to fully explore this camp.

 Photo by: Adam Tas

 When you finishing exploring and understanding all that took place at Auschwitz start the final one hour drive to Krakow.